 Pigs need water to stay cool because they cannot control their body temperatures properly.
 A drop in pressure and a spike in temperature also make the hogs remain in one place.

 Farmers also start preparing for the coldest weather of the year when they notice their pigs gathering leaves.
-But scientists have not yet proven whether this is true or not.
+However scientists have not yet proven whether this is true or not.

 A study in 2016 found that bees spend a longer time outside their hives before it rains than when the weather is stable and fair.
 The researchers attached tags to worker bees in separate packs to compare their activities.

 New research shows that bees react to fluctuating temperatures.
-They also work before raining because of barometric pressure and humidity levels drop.
+They also work before it rains because of barometric pressure and humidity levels drop.

 Ladybugs are one of the loveliest insects because of their color.
 Who knew they could also help predict the weather?

 These bugs swarm around when the day is warm.
-But when they are looking for a place to settle in, rainy or snowy weather is on the way.
-If you find them hiding under tree barks, it might also be time for you to hide inside your home because rain is on the way.
+But when they are looking for a place to settle in rainy or snowy weather is on the way.
+If you find them hiding under tree bark, it might also be time for you to hide inside your home because rain is on the way.

 You might notice more house spiders and more enormous webs when the season gets colder.
 The evidence for this observation is weak, but most of us know that spiders appear more during certain months.